dylanmc/CryptoBook/src/01_intro.rst

    Encrypting "HELLO" with the Caesar cipher.
 Key is A\ :math:`\leftrightarrow`\ D

-Follow the instructions on the kit to decode the following punchlines:
+Follow the instructions on the kit to decode the following punch-lines:

 I wondered why the ball was getting bigger ...
 (Use the key:
 J\ :math:`\leftrightarrow`\ M)